Search

 An abbreviation used by one group must not be reused by another group.

-NG example: abbreviating flex to fx, then flex-shrink to fsh.
+Incorrect example: abbreviating flex to fx, then flex-shrink to fsh.
 (This breaks the consistency of the fx group.)

 max- / min- Properties